chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/wspr.md

 - Local JSON-lines log of spots.
 - MQTT publisher (topic `neo_igate/wspr/spots`) for dashboards.
+- **On-disk buffering**: Messages are persisted to disk when the broker is unavailable and automatically sent when connection is restored.
+- Buffer management with configurable size limits and automatic rotation.
 - Optional auto-upload to WSPRnet with queue/retry and manual credential input.

 ## Testing